2010 Chinese Grand Prix: Practice

 Vitaly Petrov crashed his Renault heavily at the final corner in the final practice session.

-McLaren continued to run strong with Hamilton setting the fastest lap of the day in the second practice session of 1 minute, 35.217 seconds on the soft compound tyres and his teammate Button was third.
+McLaren continued to run strong with Hamilton setting the day's fastest lap of 1:35.217 on the soft compound tyres in the second practice session and his teammate Button was third.
 The Mercedes of Rosberg and Schumacher duplicated their first practice session results in second and fourth.
 Vettel, Webber, Sutil, Alguersuari, Kubica and Alonso followed in the top ten.
 During the session, where several drivers pirouetted and ran off the circuit, Buemi was unable to set a lap time because his car was rebuilt by Toro Rosso and Heikki Kovalainen stopped his Lotus at the side of the track towards the conclusion of practice with fading oil pressure.

 The final practice session was held in dry weather conditions.
-Hamilton set the initial pace before Webber recorded the overall fastest lap on the soft compound tyres at 1 minute, 35.323 seconds.
+Hamilton set the initial pace before Webber recorded the overall fastest lap on the soft compound tyres at 1:35.323.
 Hamilton was second and Vettel third.
 Button, Alonso, Rosberg, Schumacher, Kubica, Massa and Sauber's Kamui Kobayashi completed the top ten ahead of qualifying.
 Though the session passed relatively peacefully, Petrov ran wide onto the artificial grass leaving the final corner and he lost control of his Renault.
 He skidded across a gravel trap and crashed heavily into a tyre barrier with the front of his car.
 Although Petrov was unhurt, Whiting stopped the session for seven minutes to allow track marshals to clear debris.